 Legendaries such as Ho-Oh and Raikou took on an experiment of their own, featuring clashing color palettes to help accentuate the idea of being legendary.

-Still, for the most part, Pokemon retained a simplified color scheme similar to first-generation models, and models retained some aspects of rugged lines seen in early Pokemon models.
+Still, for the most part, Pokémon retained simplified color schemes similar to first-generation models, and models retained some aspects of rugged lines seen in early Pokémon models.

 Generation 3 took these art experiments and made them the base of all creations.
 Jarring color combinations, a trend toward round eyes – not quite making them obscenely large and cutesy yet, but the trend had begun.
 Simplified appendages, rounded bodies.

 Call me old fashioned, but when a Pokémon seems like something you can chill on the couch and share a beer with it can be a bit creepy.